Apply to vetted scholarship programs in one clickAdvertiser disclosure

 How Do I Get an AP Fee Reduction?

 This price could inhibit some students from taking the exam.
 Luckily, the College Board offers opportunities to take AP Tests for a reduced price.
-You can qualify for up to $43 off each test, putting your total cost at $53.
+You can qualify for up to $35 off each test (schools are expected to forgo their $9 rebate for students) putting your total cost at $53.
 Here’s a quick rundown of AP classes and how to apply for a fee reduction:

 What are AP Tests?

-The College Board offers AP Tests to assess a students’ capability in a specific subject.
-Typically, the test is a culmination of an AP Course.
-It tests a students’ overall understanding of the material throughout the semester.
+The College Board offers AP testing to evaluate students’ overall understanding of the AP class material they were taught throughout the semester.
 Students can use these test results to get college credit and make their college application more impressive to admissions officers.

 Who qualifies for an AP Fee Reduction?

 There are a few different ways a student can qualify for an AP Fee Reduction.
-Per the College Board website, if a student meets any of the following criteria, they automatically qualify if they meet any of the following criteria:
+Per the College Board website, if a student meets any of the following criteria, they will automatically qualify if:

 - They are enrolled in a federal, state, or local program that aids students from low-income families (e.g., Federal TRIO programs such as Upward Bound).